woocommerce/woocommerce-ios/ARCHITECTURE.md

         Usually implemented by means of Swift enums, but can be literally any type that conforms to the Action protocol.

         *Allowed* to have a Closure Callback to indicate Success / Failure scenarios.

+        **NOTE:** Success callbacks can return data, but the "preferred" mechanism is via the EntityListener or ResultsController tools.

 2.  **Stores**